SocGholish Malware: Detection and Prevention Guide

 Real-time monitoring tips

-Preventing SocGholish malware
+How to prevent SocGholish malware

 Security software and solutions

-A network is only as strong as its weakest link.
-More often than not, however, vulnerabilities emerge, even within the strongest security strategies.
+Preventing SocGholish requires controls that can identify malicious scripts, block suspicious downloads, and detect abnormal system behavior.
 For this reason, it’s important to deploy comprehensive data security initiatives that make use of both virus and malware-scanning software.
 These must also incorporate network intrusion detection systems.
 Should suspicious activity arise on the network, these solutions will prompt swift alerts and mitigation efforts.

 Firewalls have been a staple of the information security industry for decades, and for good reason.
 These are capable of distinguishing non-threatening and malicious traffic.
 Standard firewalls provide a basic barrier between internal and external traffic, while web application firewalls (WAFs) filter potentially malicious Hypertext Transfer Protocol (HTTP) traffic.